Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 The industrial sectors in this bulletin are based on the UK Standard Industrial Classification (SIC) codes, as defined by the Office for National Statistics (ONS).
 These codes have been determined from both the most recent Inter-Departmental Business Register (IDBR) and data from Companies House for each Pay As You Earn (PAYE) enterprise.
 The findings from the 14 largest sectors are presented.
 The seven smaller sectors have been removed from the bulletin for presentational purposes, but their estimates are available in the accompanying datasets.

-The three largest sectors - wholesale and retail, health and social work, and education - account for around 40% of UK employees.
-These three sectors combined with administrative and support services; manufacturing; professional, scientific and technical; and accommodation and food service activities account for more than 70% of UK employees.
+The three largest sectors (health and social work, wholesale and retail, and education) account for around 39% of UK employees.
+These three sectors combined with professional, scientific and technical; administrative and support services; manufacturing; and accommodation and food service activities account for around 70% of UK employees.

-When comparing early estimates for February 2024 with the same period of the previous year, percentage changes in payrolled employees ranged from negative 1.8% in information and communication to positive 5.0% in health and social work.
+When comparing early estimates for November 2025 with the same period of the previous year, percentage changes in payrolled employees ranged from negative 2.7% in accommodation and food service activities to positive 1.4% in arts, entertainment and recreation.

-Figure 9: Employee growth has been very different across sectors
+Figure 8: Employee growth has varied across sectors

 Embed code